Kickboxer (1989 film): Legacy

 The film is regarded as the first movie to bring Muay Thai to a global audience.
 Michel Qissi’s role as Tong Po provided visual inspiration for the Mortal Kombat character Goro.

 Sequels

 The film spawned several sequels.
 Despite Van Damme not returning, the film series between parts two and four continues the ongoing battles between the Sloane family (although now spelled Sloan) - expanded to include third brother David Sloan(e), played by Sasha Mitchell - and Tong Po.

 Michel Qissi returned as Tong Po for Kickboxer 2: The Road Back and appears in a flashback scene shown at the beginning of Kickboxer 4: The Aggressor.
 This scene looks to be a seemingly deleted scene from Kickboxer 2 that never made the final cut.

 Tong Po was played by Kamel Krifa in Kickboxer 4.

 Kickboxer 5: The Redemption was a stand-alone story with new characters and has a small connection to the previous films.

-Reboot

 Kickboxer was remade as Kickboxer: Vengeance, as a reboot of the series which was released on September 2, 2016.